Celebrating Cornwall’s leading lights in sustainability

 Best Contribution to the Built Environment: Ward Williams Associates, Poynton Bradbury Wynter Cole Architects Limited and Kier

 The Enterprise Space for Advanced Manufacturing (ESAM) is a new BREEAM Excellent workspace dedicated to growing advanced manufacturing, engineering and low carbon businesses in Cornwall.
-ESAM is the first phase of the new Carluddon Technology Park, situated within the West Carclaze Eco-Community regeneration initiative.
+ESAM, commissioned by Cornwall Council, is the first phase of the new Carluddon Technology Park, situated within the West Carclaze Eco-Community regeneration initiative.

 The judges chose this project both because of its impressive environmental credentials as well as its aim to attract and house game-changing advanced manufacturing businesses that have the potential to build a more sustainable future.